openBackhaul/Overview/README.md

 - Profiles are attached to the new Profile class of the ONF Core IM and they are for managing functionalities, which are shared by several interfaces of a device
 - Connections are attached to the ForwardingDomain, Link or ForwardingConstruct class of the ONF Core IM and they are for documenting topology information of the respective network layer

+## Network Layers

-### Interfaces
+### Air
 - [airInterface](../../../airInterface) : Physical layer of the microwave radio interface
+- [airLink](../../../airLink) : Potential forwarding on the physical layer of microwave transport
+- [airFc](../../../airFc) : Actual forwarding on the physical layer of the radio connection

+### EthernetContainer
 - [ethernetContainer](../../../ethernetContainer) : Transport resource for Ethernet

+### HybridMwStructure
 - [hybridMwStructure](../../../hybridMwStructure) : Structuring of a microwave radio interface into multiple TDM and a single Ethernet segment

+### IP
 - [ipInterface](../../../ipInterface) : IPv4 interface according to IETF RFC 791

+### MAC
 - [macInterface](../../../macInterface) : Ethernet MAC interface according to IEEE 802.1
+- [macFd](../../../macFd) : Potential forwarding according to IEEE 802.1

+### PureEthernetStructure
 - [pureEthernetStructure](../../../pureEthernetStructure) : Structuring of a microwave radio interface into a single Ethernet segment

+### TdmContainer
 - [tdmContainer](../../../tdmContainer) : Transport resource for TDM

+### VLAN
 - [vlanInterface](../../../vlanInterface) : VLAN interfaces according to IEEE 802.1Q
+- [vlanFc](../../../vlanFc) : Actual forwarding according to IEEE 802.1Q
+- [vlanFd](../../../vlanFd) : Potential forwarding according to IEEE 802.1Q

+### Wire
 - [wireInterface](../../../wireInterface) : Physical layer of an Ethernet PHY interface according to IEEE 802.3
+- [wireFc](../../../wireFc) : Actual forwarding on the physical layer of Ethernet according to IEEE 802.3
+- [wireLink](../../../wireLink) : Potential forwarding on the physical layer of Ethernet according to IEEE 802.3
+- [wireEquipment](../../../wireEquipment) : Equipment for an Ethernet PHY interface according to IEEE 802.3

-### Profiles
+## Profiles
 - [aclProfile](../../../aclProfile) : Access Control Lists
 - [coChannelProfile](../../../coChannelProfile) : Groups of microwave radio interfaces, which are using the same frequency channel
 - [l3vpnProfile](../../../l3vpnProfile) : Layer 3 Virtual Private Networks